rstudio/tfdeploy/README.md

 devtools::install_github("rstudio/tfdeploy")
 ```

-Next we'll walk through an end-to-end example using a model trained with keras package.
+First we'll walk through an end-to-end example that: trains a Keras model with the MNIST dataset, exports the saved model, and then serves the exported model locally for predictions with a REST API.
 After that we'll describe in more depth the specific requirements and various options associated with exporting models.
 Finally, we'll cover the various deployment options and provide links to additional documentation.

-### Keras Example
+### End-to-End Example

 We'll use a Keras model that recognizes handwritten digits from the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset as an example.
 MNIST consists of 28 x 28 grayscale images of handwritten digits like these:

 <img style="width: 50%;" src="images/MNIST.png">

-The dataset also includes labels for each image, telling us which digit it is.
+The dataset also includes labels for each image.
 For example, the labels for the above images are 5, 0, 4, and 1.

 Here's the complete source code for the model: